krummrey/PokeAlarmWiki/Telegram.md

 In addition to the required parameters, several `alarm.json` optional parameters are available to personalize your notifications.
 Below is an example of these optional parameters and how they are incorporated into a functional alarm layout.

-These optional parameter are entered at the same level as `"type":"telegram"`.
+These optional parameters are entered at the same level as `"type":"telegram"`.

 **Android users** may experience issues when map notifications are enabled.
 Try setting `disable_map_notifications` to `True` before opening a ticket.